alcatere/anomaly_detector/README.md

 Endpoint: POST /detect/

-Description: Upload a CSV file for processing.
+Upload a CSV file for processing.
 The system will return a JSON response with the anomalies found.

 Example usage with curl: